EnriqueSaracho/skills-tracker/README.md

   - Rendered to JSX the textarea value, the onclick() to the button, and a map function to the unordered list.

 - Implementing a way for the user to add the skills involved for each task.

   - Came up with an idea to do it with checkbox, in the same form that's used to add the list element.

+- How to store the value of the checkboxes inside each item.